1- The Normal Life

 Creating A Sustainable Lifestyle

-Less Expenses
+Fewer Expenses

-Van Cost
+Van Build Cost

 Vanlife Cost

 We publish our monthly travel expenses.
-There are over 2 years of data in there, breakdown by categories.
+There are over 2 years of data in there, organized by categories.
 You can use this as a baseline to plan your own trip (don’t forget to adjust the numbers to your own lifestyle).

 Less Income